 Why is our Tipsy Elves Hanukkah clothing line so popular?
 We like to think it’s because our customers have the perfect blend of a sense of humor, quirky style, and a desire to be comfortable.
 The sweaters for Hanukkah, jumpsuits, leggings, and other items in our collection fit the bill perfectly.
 From outerwear to underwear, we help you celebrate the Festival of Lights in a light-hearted way.
 With the signature blue and gold of these designs, you get to stand out in the crowd of red, white, and green during the holiday season.

-Ah, Hanukkah, the time of year when it’s all about challah, latkes, short ribs, and sufganiyot.
+Ah, Hanukkah, the time of year when it’s all about challah, latkes, short ribs, sufganiyot, and of course Hanukkah clothing.
 Isn’t it delightful to see a menorah in every shop window and the bustling crowds out to take care of last minute dreidel buying.
 Or not.
 If you’re tired of the constant focus on the reindeer with the red nose and the man with the bag, you can chart your own path through the tinsel and holly with our decidedly non-yuletide apparel.
 Represent a tradition that predates the Christmas holiday by over a hundred years and rock it like a Maccabee in our Hanukkah gear.
 You can bundle up nice and warm in our menorah bedecked jumpsuit for a nice night curled up by the fireplace.
 Or, go out on the town to have some real fun.
 There’s nothing like dancing to the Horah in menorah socks!

 We let you celebrate the time-honored baking traditions of the holiday season with our excited rabbi ugly Hanukkah sweater.
 He’s all worked up about seeing braided sweet bread just like his grandma used to make.
 It’s making him a bit verklempt, but not enough to stifle his excited cry of, “Challah!”
 You can wear your own matching hat if desired.
 Definitely pair this sweater with some of our other womens Hanukkah clothing—like the swants.